RustPlanet/RustPlanetGuide/docs/en/modding/introduction.md

 version = "1.0.0"
 author = "Your Name"
-description = "this is my awesome mod"
+description = "this is my awesome mod" minGameVersion = "1.0.0"
 [dependencies]
 base_game = "^1.0.0"

 ```

 ### 3. Creating Units
-RustPlanet's unit system uses a toml+lua structure, where each unit is a toml file containing unit properties and behaviors.
+RustPlanet's unit system uses a toml+js structure, where each unit is a toml file containing unit properties and behaviors.

 Unit properties example: